socketwench/flightdeck-varnish-6/README.md

 ### Probing health

-Varnish can routinuely check the health of the backend through a "probe".
+Varnish can routinely check the health of the backend through a "probe".

 ```yaml
 ---